-This book argues that sustainable energy development represents a new frontier for many transitional economies, including those countries which are well-endowed with traditional energy resources, as exemplified by the case of Uzbekistan in Central Asia.
+This book argues that sustainable energy development represents a new frontier for many transitional economies, including those countries that are well endowed with traditional energy resources, as exemplified by the case of Uzbekistan in Central Asia.

 Table of Contents

-Introduction: Reconciling Energy, the Environment and Sustainability Challenges in Central Asia 1.
-"Uzbek" Model of Economic Development and Energy Resource 2.
+Introduction: Reconciling Energy, the Environment and Sustainable development in Central Asia 1.
+"Uzbek" Model of Economic Development and Energy Resources 2.
 Uzbekistan and its energy sector 3.
 RES Development in Uzbekistan: a Shift from Passive to Proactive Deployment Policy 4.
 The Challenges of RES Deployment in Uzbekistan: Analysis of Local Discourses 5.
-Feasibility Study of Hybrid Wind-Solar Stand-Alone Energy Systems Using HOMER 6.
+Feasibility Study of Hybrid Wind-Solar Stand-Alone Energy Systems Using HOMER software 6.
 Socio-Economic Impact of the Deployment of Renewable Energy Sources 7.
 Conclusion: Green Growth, a New Frontier for Development?